abhishekarya1/DSA-2k23/tree.md

 **Delete a Node**: ([link](https://leetcode.com/problems/delete-node-in-a-bst/)) recursion code is similar to the insertion code above, find the inorder successor (smallest node in right subtree), replace the current node's data with the successor's, and recursively delete the successor from the right subtree.
 This is effectively just moving elements leftwards erasing the element we want to delete in inorder traversal of BST e.g. `[1,2,3,4,5,6,7]` with root `4`.

+**`K`th Smallest / Largest Node**: ([link](https://leetcode.com/problems/kth-smallest-element-in-a-bst/)) use BST property that inorder traversal gives sorted order of nodes, just return node value on the `k`th node.
+Use reverse-inorder to traverse in decreasing order and return the `k`th node's value as its the largest.